emutchek/MaraudersAtSea/README.md

     <ul>
     <li>Note: Limited functionality due to an error associated with the view hierarchy/layout.
 The test is unable to find/interact with any Views associated with the StoryViewFragment class.
 This error does not limit playability, only the testing.  </li>
     </ul>
+<li>Limited functionality: It isn't possible to interact with resource areas, inventory, map, health, or obstacles as of yet.
+Coming soon...  </li>
 </ul>